SeaHifly/Infrared-Small-Target/README.md

 If you find some errors, any corrections (including label failure, code errors and so on) will be welcomed.

-Our manuscript has not been accepted, if you have to adopt our dataset, you may just need to cite the website.

 email:
 xuhai_0513@foxmail.com.
 (Choose this first, we will reply within a week.) seahifly@hust.edu.cn